14 minutes read

 Preschoolers and Kindergarteners

 Learning money for kids truly begins around kindergarten.
-You can explain that people require money to buy items like books and food after kids pass the toddler stage.
+You can explain that people require money to buy items like financial literacy books for kids and food after kids pass the toddler stage.
 At this stage, teachers begin to teach children money, what it looks like, and its real-world value.

 Counting money for kids